 When you’ll receive your badge

-If you meet the Department for Transport criteria and have provided all relevant information, you should receive your Blue Badge within six to eight weeks from the date we receive your documentation.
+If you meet the eligibility criteria and have provided all relevant information you should receive your badge within six to eight weeks from the date we receive your documentation.

 Using your Blue Badge

 Only you can use your Blue Badge.
 You can use it whether you’re the driver or a passenger, but it must not be used by anyone else if you’re not in the vehicle.